LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta.md

-1. Sunmaekan Diplomat: Marta was sent to represent Sunmaek abroad but was kidnapped and sold into slavery before she could complete her mission.
+1. Stand-in Sunmaekan Diplomat: Due to a last minute complication, you have been sent to Seni to represent the Sunmaek

 3. Sunmaekan Noble: Marta comes from a wealthy family and was taken as a prisoner during a conflict with the empire.
 She has grown up with a sense of entitlement and a desire to return to her life of privilege.